CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 86.Ti=Right to explanation of individual decision-making

-86.1.sec=Any affected person subject to a decision which is taken by the {_deployer} on the basis of the output from a high-{_risk} {_AI_system} listed in Annex III, with the exception of systems listed under point 2 thereof, and which produces legal effects or similarly significantly affects that person in a way that they consider to have an adverse impact on their health, safety or fundamental rights shall have the right to obtain from the {_deployer} clear and meaningful explanations of the role of the {_AI_system} in the decision-making procedure and the main elements of the decision taken.
+86.1.sec=Any affected person subject to a decision which is taken by the {_deployer} on the basis of the output from a high-{_risk} {_AI_system} listed in Annex {Annex.III.Xnum}, with the exception of systems listed under point 2 thereof, and which produces legal effects or similarly significantly affects that person in a way that they consider to have an adverse impact on their health, safety or fundamental rights shall have the right to obtain from the {_deployer} clear and meaningful explanations of the role of the {_AI_system} in the decision-making procedure and the main elements of the decision taken.

 86.2.sec=Paragraph 1 shall not apply to the use of {_AI_systems} for which exceptions from, or restrictions to, the obligation under that paragraph follow from Union or national law in compliance with Union law.